 In Brief

-Research by Kumar et al. (2017, 2021) at Newcastle University showed that misophonia involves heightened connectivity between the auditory cortex and the anterior insular cortex, and that trigger sounds activate the motor cortex as if the brain is mirroring the action producing the sound.
-A 2022 genetic study identified the TENM2 gene as a potential hereditary factor.
+Research by Kumar et al. (2017, 2021) at Newcastle University found heightened connectivity between auditory regions and the anterior insular cortex, and suggested that trigger sounds may involve motor mirroring of the action producing the sound.
+Genetic findings are early and should be treated as possible leads rather than settled causes.

-When you hear a trigger sound and your entire body reacts.. that is not weakness.
-That is your brain doing exactly what it was wired to do.
+When you hear a trigger sound and your entire body reacts, that is not weakness.
+That is your brain and body moving into protection before you have time to explain it.

-Neuroscience research over the past decade has begun to reveal the precise mechanisms behind misophonia.
-And the findings are validating what people with the condition have always known: this is real, it is neurological, and it is not a choice.
+Neuroscience research over the past decade has begun to reveal possible mechanisms behind misophonia.
+And the findings are validating what people with the condition have always known: this is real, embodied, and not a choice.

 The Kumar Studies (2017, 2021)